-4. In line with the results of the INFCE^{} study, which highlighted the need to apply techniques leading to the maximum economies in the use of uranium, the member countries agreed on the need for wider use of fast-breeder reactors and on making provision also for the possibility of thermal recycling of plutonium.
+4. In line with the results of the International Nuclear Fuel Cycle Evaluation (INFCE) study, which highlighted the need to apply techniques leading to the maximum economies in the use of uranium, most member countries agreed on the need for wider use of fast-breeder reactors and on making provision also for the possibility of thermal recycling of plutonium.
 The E.E.C. also demonstrated its sympathy with this orientation by approving the three-point nuclear plan.